luv91/GaussianMixtureModel-SoftMeansClustering-/ReadMe.md

 3. keep on appending the data point in list.

-### Now we have say 100 data points. generated.. they will form 3 separate clusters because they are geenreated from 3 separate means and co-variances.
+### Now we have say 100 data points. generated.. they will form 3 separate clusters because they are generated from 3 separate means and co-variances.

 # Now we have to run the EM algorithm